«Transformational clothing concepts »

 L-L-B’s quality, originality and sustainability-focused garments are handmade in France using the country’s long textile traditions and know-how of hand dyed and hand printed fabrics.
 L-L-B approaches sustainability by saying “why waste it when you can wear it” and uses upcycled, organic and eco-friendly materials in its collections.

 L-L-B’s designs aspire to a different way of seeing clothing.
-The label’s design work and research evolves around multi-functional and transformational clothing solutions where Nordic pragmatism meets arty conceptualism.
+The label’s design work and research evolve around multi-functional and transformational clothing solutions where Nordic pragmatism meets arty conceptualism.

-Aspects like quality, multi-functions and adaptability become important as well as sustainability in the production chain.
+Aspects like quality, multi-function and adaptability become important as well as sustainability in the production chain.

 We are a young brand and we care deeply about what we do.
 We are constantly looking for new and more sustainable solutions.

 To ensure that our products are as sustainable as possible, we follow certain principles:

 - Make a product to last; quality and design come first.